kahveciozan/ContributorDocument/README.md

 3. *Excitement*

 - Be careful not to be too similar to scenes that have been made before. <br/>
-- Make sure the gameplay length is longer than 5 minutes and less than 15 minutes.
+- Make sure the gameplay length is longer than 3 minutes and less than 12 minutes.
 ### Avoid doing these
 - Don't change any ready prefabs, you can use it in your scene but never change it.
 - Don't call at any time  `Application.Quit()` `SceneManager.LoadScene()` `SceneManager.LoadSceneAsync()`
 - Don't delete or modify any files in the project
 - Don't use coptright audios, logos , 3D models and any assets.
-- Don't use canvas.
+- Don't use canvas and UI objects.
+- Disable hands and controllers.
 ### Configure Unity Project Settings
 - Build Settings > Texture Compression : ASTC
 - Switch Project to Android